Youth basketball coaches can accomplish many things with their players before games. It can be the difference between winning and losing a close game.

 1.)
 Review defense, offense, and inbound plays

-Basketball players make many decisions when on the court, with a good share of them having to be made very quickly.
-The more players understand exactly where they’re supposed to be and the associated action needed, the better shape the team will be in.
+Basketball players make many decisions on the court, with a good share of them having to be made quickly.
+The more players understand exactly where they’re supposed to be and the action they need, the better shape the team will be.

 Before games is a great time to use your coaching whiteboard.
 In addition to teaching and reinforcing concepts you’ve reviewed in practice, it also prepares players for when you might use it to communicate activities during a game.
 I think for the first 10 games of every season, I’d review the concept of ball-side and help-side defense on my coaching whiteboard.
 This is such an important concept for defense that it merits repetition.
 Keep your reviews simple and short.
 Quiz your players to keep them engaged as you’re talking.

-For some games when we introduced an inbounds play that not all of the players knew 100%, we’d walk through the school’s hallways practicing where people needed to be, and what they needed to do.
-The immediacy of having just recently practiced a play sure seemed to make it work better during game time.
+For some games, when we introduced an inbounds play that not all of the players knew 100%, we’d walk through the school’s hallways practicing where people needed to be and what they needed to do.
+The immediacy of having just recently practiced a play seemed to make it work better during game time.

-The overall goal of the quick review of defense, offense, and inbound plays was to make sure our coaches were putting our players in the best position to succeed.
-Plus, since we really didn’t introduce new activities before game time, kids gained some confidence from reviewing roles they accomplished in practice.
+The overall goal of the quick review of defense, offense, and inbound plays was to ensure our coaches put our players in the best position to succeed.
+Plus, since we didn’t introduce new activities before game time, kids gained some confidence from reviewing roles they accomplished in practice.

 2.)
 Highlight one area of focus